An overview of New Hampshire's Floodplain Management Program and the information and services it offers

 News and Updates:

-- The NH Floodplain Management Program is pleased to announce the release of the State’s updated Model Floodplain Management Ordinances.
+- The NH Floodplain Management Program has released an update to the State's Model Floodplain Management Ordinances.
 In addition, an accompanying notes document for each ordinance and a companion Menu of Higher Floodplain Regulation Standards were developed.
 All of the documents can be found on OSI’s Regulations page.

 - Get the latest news about the National Flood Insurance Program and floodplain management topics in New Hampshire in the latest edition of our Flood Lines newsletter!